oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0-wd01.md

 >   - A proposal is contained in [2.2 Default Topic
     Structure](#22-default-topic-structure).

+> - Is OpenC2 going to use the MQTT Will feature?
+If so,
+>  what should be used for the will topic(s)?
+>   - Should be addressed in Section 2.2 once resolved.

 > - What is the OpenC2 message format over MQTT?
 >   - See [Section 2.3](#23-message-format)